 Queen Elizabeth 11 of England, an avid horsewoman, attended the Kentucky Derby in 2007 on a visit to the United States.
 The Kentucky Derby has roots in England since Meriwether Lewis Clark was inspired by England’s Epson Derby.
 However, that race was one mile and a half and the Derby became shortened to one mile and a quarter in 1896.

 Queen Elizabeth II talks with horse breeder Sarah Farish (R) (2008) (Source: Reuters)

 Calvin Borel may not be a household name but he’s a star.
 In 2010, he became the first jockey to win 3 out of 4 consecutive Kentucky Derbys.

 Calvin Borel celebrates in the winner’s circle (Source: The Daily Advertiser)

 As the thoroughbreds begin their walk before the grandstands, the University of Louisville Marching Band will proudly perform Stephen Foster’s “My Old Kentucky Home.”
 This tradition started in 1921.

 Twelve Derby winners won the Triple Crown.
-The last Triple Crown winner was American Pharaoh in 2015..
-American Pharaoh is a rock star horse who helped revive excitement for the sport.
+The last Triple Crown winner was American Pharaoh in 2015.
+American Pharaoh is a rock star horse that helped revive excitement for the sport.
 And of course, Justify last year.